 The week's big features

-- An investigation into the Fitbit smartwatchExperts and insiders tell us what to expect – but is Fitbit missing a trick?
+- An investigation into the Fitbit smartwatchExperts and insiders tell us what to expect and we get the first leaked pics

 - Stress test: Can a wearable make you calmer?Becca Caddy puts her emotional wellbeing into the hands of four wearables

 - A day at IMAX's first VR Experience CenterBring your own popcorn